ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_client"></a> Section `[client]` Client configuration

 - `keycloak_url`: The URL where the Keycloak server is located.
+Defaults to "<http://localhost:8080>".
 - `keycloak_realm`: The name of the Keycloak realm.
+Defaults to "isduba".
 - `keycloak_client_id`: The public client identifier.
+Defaults to "auth".
-- `update_interval`: Specifies how often the token should be renewed in minutes.
+- `update_interval`: Specifies how often the token should be renewed.
+Defaults to "5m".
 - `application_uri`: The base URL of the application.
+Defaults to "<http://localhost:5173/>"
-- `idle_timeout`: When the user should be logged out after inactivity in minutes.
+- `idle_timeout`: When the user should be logged out after inactivity.
+Defaults to "30m".

 ## <a name="env_vars"></a>Environment variables